s-irvine/katacoda-test/kube-sec-deploy/03-Image-Signing.md

 Using Notary, you can digitally sign and then verify the content of your container images at deploy time via their digest.
 Notary is typically integrated alongside a Container Registry to provide this functionality.
 In this tutorial, we use Harbor as both the Container Registry and the Notary server.

+## Configure Harbor

+1. Open the Harbor UI.
+1. Select the library project, and then click the Configuration tab.
+1. Select `Enable content trust`
+1. Click `Save`

 ## Signing images

 When you enable Content Trust, Docker pushes trust information into Notary when you push your image.